-The Council's founding law is in full compliance with the United Nations Paris Principles.
-It is thus accredited as an “A Status” institution by the International Coordinating Committee of National Institutions for the Protection and Promotion of Human Rights.
+The CNDH's founding law is in full compliance with the United Nations Paris Principles.
+It is thus accredited as an “A Status” institution by the Global Alliance of National Human Rights Institutions (GANHRI).

-It has 12 regional human rights commissions operating in the different regions of Morocco.
-These commissions were created to promote outreach policy and access of citizens to the Council to enhance the protection and promotion of their human rights.
+It has 12 Regional Human Rights Commissions (CRDHs) operating in the different regions of Morocco.
+These CRDHs were created to promote outreach policy and access of citizens to the Council to enhance the protection and promotion of their human rights.

 To extend its roles in protecting and promoting human rights and preventing their violation, three mechanisms were established within CNDH's structure, including the National Preventive Mechanism against Torture (NPM), the National Redress Mechanism for Children and the National Mechanism for the Protection of the Rights of Persons with Disabilities.